akhilub/Solved-TSP-using-Heuristics/README.md

 <img src= "images/TSP_distance_route.png" width="1000">

-The above results are identical because for a constant/particular speed distance is direstly propotional to time
+The above results are identical because for a constant/particular speed distance is directly propotional to time